vl4ds/Documentation/device-type-developers-guide/device-preferences.rst

     }

-Device type preferences are limited to input elements, and do not support multiple pages or sections.
+Device preferences are limited to input elements, and do not support multiple pages or sections.